-Although best known as the core of the United States, Washington, D.C.’s global presence is as strong as its domestic presence; numerous international organizations and foreign embassies are located here.
-As the epicenter of American government and politics, Washington, D.C. is a city where old and new intertwine and the past is as tangible as the present.
-The rich history of the United States is preserved, commemorated, and celebrated here alongside contemporary culture.
+Welcome to our nation’s capital city!
+Although best known as the nucleus of the United States, Washington, D.C.’s global presence is as strong as its domestic presence.
+It is the home of numerous international organizations and foreign embassies and celebrates arts and culture from around the globe.
+As the epicenter of American government and politics, Washington, D.C. is a city where the past is as tangible as the present.
+The rich history and traditions of the United States are preserved, commemorated, and celebrated here alongside cutting-edge contemporary culture.

-A performance tour of Washington D.C. will give you the opportunity to perform in fine venues, exchange with local ensembles, and meet people from across the country and abroad.
+A performance tour of Washington, D.C. will give your ensemble the opportunity to perform in fine venues, exchange with local ensembles, and meet people from across the country and abroad.
 Enjoy a concert tour of Washington, D.C., and let yourself be immersed in all that the city has to offer as you share your music with local people.

 Begin your first full day in Washington, D.C. with a guided tour of the U.S. Capitol.
 Venture inside one of Washington’s most recognizable facades as you discover the magnificent building that houses the U.S. Congress.

 This afternoon, visit one of the Smithsonian Museums, such as the National Air and Space Museum, the National Museum of American History, or the National Portrait Gallery.

 Later, perform a friendship concert alongside a local host ensemble.
 Dinner this evening will be on your own.

 This morning, embark on a guided tour of Washington DC’s monuments.
 See many of the landmarks that come to mind when you think of Washington DC, including the Washington Monument, the FDR Memorial, the Vietnam Veterans Memorial, and the Martin Luther King, Jr. Memorial, and learn about the legacies of the Americans they celebrate.